Online Course Feedback: Use It to Improve Your Course

 Phase 1: Launch and Learn Start with essential course content and a modest price point.
 Focus on delivering core value while creating systems to provide students with feedback collection opportunities.
 Use tools like Canvas with built-in accessibility checkers and feedback collection features, or simple formative assessment tools like exit tickets.

-Phase 2: Identify and Address Gaps Analyze where students struggle most through discussion forums, surveys, and direct observation.
-Use this data to develop additional modules that directly address these pain points, improving overall student learning effectiveness.
-The key is documenting these struggles systematically-not just fixing them randomly.
+Phase 2: Identify and Address Gaps Analyze where students struggle most through your course evaluation, discussion forums, surveys, and direct observation.
+Use this evaluation data to develop additional modules that directly address these pain points, improving overall student learning effectiveness.
+The key is documenting these struggles systematically, not just fixing them randomly.
+Each course evaluation you run makes the instructor sharper about what to build next.

 Phase 3: Scale and Optimize As you refine your educational technologies and learning management approach, gradually increase pricing.
 Each iteration should demonstrate measurable improvements in learning outcomes.
 This isn't guesswork-it's evidence-based teaching that builds your reputation and justifies premium pricing.